-If you’re feeling anxious or tense, simply stop, take a deep breath in for 5 seconds, and exhale thoroughly.
-Deep breathing improves the way that you respond to stress and provides oxygen to your brain and tissues.
+Pause, take a deep breath in for 5 seconds and exhale thoroughly.
+Deep breathing improves the way that you respond to stress.
+It also provides oxygen to your brain and tissues.

-Manage your busy holiday schedule
+2 – Manage your busy schedule

 Shop early, write out your ‘to-do list’ before bed, and remember, you don’t have to say ‘yes’ to every single invitation.